Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Related Work

 Crypto libraries have been the prime target of side-channel attacks, e.g., timing attacks.
 The constant-time (CT) paradigm mitigates these by ensuring control flow and memory accesses are independent of secret data under sequential execution~\cite{DBLP:conf/pkc/Bernstein06}.
 High-assurance frameworks like Jasmin~\cite{DBLP:journals/iacr/OlmosBCGLOSYZ24} and FaCT~\cite{DBLP:conf/sp/ShivakumarBBCCGOSSY23} use formal methods, such as information-flow type systems, to enforce CT and produce verified, efficient implementations.

 However, Spectre attacks~\cite{kocher2019daniel}, exploiting speculative execution, challenge the CT paradigm by leaking secrets even in CT-compliant code.
 Research has extended CT to speculative constant-time (SCT) to protect against Spectre variants.
 Shivakumar et al.~\cite{DBLP:conf/sp/ShivakumarBGLOPST23} introduced a type system in Jasmin for SCT against Spectre-v1 with minimal overhead using selective speculative load hardening.
 They have also addressed declassification issues under speculation, proposing relative non-interference (RNI) and efficient countermeasures.
 Arranz Olmos et al.~\cite{DBLP:journals/iacr/OlmosBCGLOSYZ24} extended this to all Spectre variants, including Spectre-RSB, with low overheads.
-Other approaches like Swivel~\cite{DBLP:conf/uss/NarayanDMCJGVSS21}, and Serberus~\cite{DBLP:conf/sp/MosierNMT24} offer protections but may rely on hardware or incur higher overheads.
+Other approaches like Swivel~\cite{DBLP:conf/uss/NarayanDMCJGVSS21} and Serberus~\cite{DBLP:conf/sp/MosierNMT24} offer protections but may rely on hardware or incur higher overheads.

-However, to the best of our knowledge, previous studies have not analyzed protocol implementations in the context of hardware leakages.
+SCT-style work primarily targets CT guarantees for \emph{crypto primitive implementations} and often reasons about a concrete source language or assembly semantics.
+Our work is complementary.
+We take observation models inspired by Scam-V/SCT-style semantics and lift them to \Sapic protocol models in order to analyze \emph{protocol-level} properties that can be violated by application (e.g., secret-dependent error handling or first-contact branches), even when cryptographic primitives are treated as ideal.
+Throughout, we use ``hardware-induced'' leakage in the microarchitectural sense (e.g., cache-based observations), and do not model physical channels such as electromagnetic (EM) or power.

+However, previous studies did not connect microarchitectural side-channel reasoning to protocol-level verification of real protocol \emph{implementations} (as opposed to specifications or isolated primitives); this is the gap we target.
 In this work, we propose a methodology designed to identify such leakages and address this gap.